What is a Molecule?

 Hi, and welcome to this video about molecules!

 Before we get to molecules, we need to start with atoms.
-Atoms are the smallest unit of an element that still maintain the chemical properties of the element.
+Atoms are the smallest unit of an element that still maintains the chemical properties of the element.
 This means that while atoms are made of smaller pieces (protons, neutrons, and electrons), it is the specific combination of those pieces that defines the element.

 Atoms interact with other atoms to give, take, or share electrons in order to fill their valence shell.
 When atoms share electrons, they form covalent bonds; the resulting collection of bonded atoms is what we call a molecule.
 Just like an atom is the smallest unit of an element, a molecule is the smallest unit of a covalent compound.
 We’ll discuss ionic compounds later and consider why these are separate from molecules.